 Along with your core subjects of Maths, English and Science, relevant subjects include Art, Graphic Design, Resistant Materials, Information Technology and Design Technology.

-If your aim is to become a Chartered Architectural Technologist, you should study A/AS levels in England, Highers in Scotland, the Learning Certificate in Ireland or equivalent qualifications.
+If your aim is to become a Chartered Architectural Technologist, MCIAT, you should study A/AS levels in England, Highers in Scotland, and the Leaving Certificate in Ireland or equivalent qualifications.

 To start on a career towards becoming a Chartered Architectural Technologist, you should enrol on a Chartered Institute of Architectural Technologists (CIAT) Accredited Honours degree or equivalent qualification in Architectural Technology.